The most Googled artist in every country in the world

 The iconic Mexican feminist painter Frida Kahlo came second winning in 29 countries, with Artemisia Gentileschi coming in forth, making these two the only female artists to make the winners list.

 Dutch artist and tortured soul Vincent van Gogh third winning in 24 countries.
-Van Gogh’s famous Starry Night oil painting is housed at the Museum of Modern Art in New York.
+Painted using oil paint, Van Gogh’s famous Starry Night painting is housed at the Museum of Modern Art in New York.

 However, here in the UK, our very own street artist Banksy came out on top… bucking the trend of Europe’s overall preference for Da Vinci.
 Banksy also came out in sixth place globally showing that the artists’ work is inspiring people all over the world.